This post may contain affiliate links. Read my Disclosure.

 Like I always do, I strapped my day-pack to my chair so no one could just grab it and run off.
 My laptop was inside.
 Unfortunately, the reusable zip-ties I normally employ to secure the zippers of my pack had been left at the apartment I was Couchsurfing at.
 Mistake #3.

-Gabriel and I were slightly amused at the situation, but didn´t think much of it, and continued on with our conversation about what we had just experienced in the Darien.
+Gabriel and I were slightly amused at the situation, but chose to ignore them, and continued on with our conversation about what we had just experienced in the Darien.
 Mistake #4.

 Maybe an hour or so later I suddenly noticed that the girls were gone.
 I didn´t see them leave.
 We assumed they gave up on trying to get our attention and went searching for new targets.
 I didn´t think to check my bag.
 Mistake #5.

-After we finally left the bar, I noticed that my day pack felt a bit light.
+After we finally left the bar, I noticed that my backpack felt a bit light.
 Upon closer inspection, my heart sank…

 My Life Was On That Computer!